-130A Spanish for Public Employees 3 Units Prerequisite: None.
+Spanish for Public Employees 3 Units 130AB Prerequisite: None.
+Courses must be taken in sequence.

 Study and practice in spoken Spanish, designed to meet the specific needs of public employees who need a speaking knowledge of Spanish in order to communicate with their Spanish speaking clientele.
 Recommended for nurses, social workers, policemen, firemen, and other public employees.